 If there is one thing I have learned in being a lifelong dog parent it is this: Dogs are happier if they can pee more.
 Their bodies are even healthier if they can pee more.
 I kid you not.
 Think about how it feels to hold in urine.
 If it’s uncomfortable for you, it is certainly the same for dogs.

 Knowing the amount of water your dog should drink helps you determine if your dog is drinking too little or too much.
 Flushing the kidneys and urinary tract is one way to keep crystals from forming and to keep dogs healthy.
 Take your dog out.
 Let him pee.
 Let him sniff.
 I do this every two to three hours at the most every day with my dog (except during the overnight).

 Is your dog a good water drinker or could he or she use improvement?
-Do tell in the comments below.
+Bark back in the comments below.